ajstent/CS252S22/README.md

   * then, you need to clone (checkout) the repository
     * in the terminal window, make sure you are in the folder where you want to be and type: git clone git@github.com:(yourusername)/CS252S22.git

-* Syncing your fork of this repository with my copy:
+* Syncing your fork of this repository with my copy: inside the directory CS252S22,
- * Add a new remote upstream repository; you only need to do this once: git remote add upstream https://github.com/ajstent/CS252S22.git
+ * Add a new remote upstream repository; you only need to do this once: git remote add upstream git@github.com:ajstent/CS252S22.git
  * sync: type these in order
    * git fetch upstream
    * git checkout main